youfch/Estragonia/readme.md

 ## Quick Start

-1. Have Godot 4.3.0 with .NET support installed.
+1. Have Godot 4.5 or later with .NET support installed.
 2. Install the `JLeb.Estragonia` NuGet package inside your Godot C# project.
 3. Initialize the Avalonia application using `UseGodot().SetupWithoutStarting()`.
 4. Add a Godot `Control` node to your scene, assign it a script inheriting from `JLeb.Estragonia.AvaloniaControl` and populate its `Control` property with any valid Avalonia view.